Isaiah Mustafa: Acting

 After the Seahawks, Mustafa pursued an acting career, playing small roles on various television series, including Ugly Betty and Days of Our Lives.

 In 2010, he signed a talent deal with NBC and appeared as a supporting role in the comedy film Horrible Bosses.
 Mustafa hosted the TBS special Funniest Commercials of the Year in both 2010 and 2011.
 In 2011, Mustafa guest-starred in two episodes of ABC's action drama series Charlie's Angels, portraying Detective Ray Goodson, an ex-boyfriend of one of the Angels.
 The following year, he guest-starred in two episodes of The CW's spy drama series Nikita, playing the role of Cyrus, a former agent for Division and a member of the "Dirty Thirty".

 In April 2013, Mustafa appeared in a commercial for the Israeli beer Maccabee.
 The following year, he starred in the pilot episode of the USA Network comedy series Sirens as a police officer named Danny.
 In May 2015, it was announced that Mustafa would portray the werewolf Luke Garroway on the Freeform fantasy series Shadowhunters, based on The Mortal Instruments series of novels by Cassandra Clare.

 In 2019, Mustafa played the adult Mike Hanlon (Chosen Jacobs in his younger version) in It Chapter Two, the sequel to the 2017 horror film It.

+In 2022, Mustafa played an educated Civil War veteran traveling through the mining town of Yellowstone City, Montana who is unjustly accused of murder after a local miner who just struck gold is found dead, in Murder at Yellowstone City.

 Old Spice

 In February 2010, he gained sudden fame for his main role in the popular "The Man Your Man Could Smell Like" advertising campaign for Old Spice, which featured his monologues.
 Mustafa's first commercial in the series was directed by Tom Kuntz.
 Subsequently, a three-day session created a series of humorous, personalized YouTube videos, with Mustafa reprising the character from the original Old Spice commercial.
-These were directed at members of the public and celebrities who had asked him questions on websites such as reddit, Facebook and Twitter.
+These were directed at members of the public and celebrities who had asked him questions on websites such as Reddit, Facebook and Twitter.

 On July 26, 2011, Old Spice launched a new campaign on YouTube featuring a challenge between Mustafa and Fabio entitled Mano a Mano in el Baño.
 Mustafa said he wasn't worried, even though Fabio has been "the epitome of the sex symbol as a pitchman".
 Mustafa ultimately emerged as the winner.
 He resumed his work for Old Spice with a series of advertisements released in January 2014.
 The campaign featured several webpages selling false products directed at men, which were interrupted with Mustafa suggesting that men buy Old Spice instead.
 In August 2015, Mustafa once again appeared in Old Spice commercials, this time alongside Terry Crews.